-Fleas aren’t just on your dog: they’re a parasite that can affect wild animals too—and they can be fatal.
+Fleas aren’t just annoying creepy-crawlies found on your dog or cat: they’re a parasite that can affect wild animals too—and they can be fatal.

-Last month, two family groups of burrowing owls were brought into the San Diego Zoo Safari Park hospital to receive treatment for an infestation of a parasite commonly found in poultry called a sticktight flea.
-The little owls are part of a population being studied through a joint effort by San Diego Zoo Global and U.S. Fish and Wildlife Service.
+Recently, two groups of burrowing owls were brought in to the San Diego Zoo Safari Park hospital to receive treatment for an infestation of a parasite commonly found in poultry, called a sticktight flea.
+The owls are part of a population that is being studied by San Diego Zoo Global and U.S. Fish and Wildlife Service.

 “We treated two families of burrowing owls that we brought in from the wild,” said Colleen Wisinski, conservation program specialist for San Diego Zoo Institute for Conservation Research (ICR).
 “We wanted to make sure these owls would survive this incident and, working with U.S. Fish and Wildlife Service and California Department of Fish and Wildlife, we decided to bring them in for treatment.”

-The burrowing owls were observed by ICR researchers who have been studying this local population since 2013.
-In recent weeks they noticed that the owls showed a visible infestation of the parasite and they believe at least one owl died as a result of the infestation.
+The burrowing owls were being observed by ICR researchers who have been studying this local population since 2013.
+In recent weeks they noticed that the owls showed a visible infestation of the fleas, and believe at least one owl died as a result of the parasites.

-While the birds were being cared for by the veterinary team at at the Safari Park medical center, members of the ICR team worked with Safari Park Integrated Pest Management staff to reduce the parasites in the area where the birds live.
+While the birds were being cared for by the veterinary team at the Safari Park medical center, members of the ICR team worked with the Safari Park's pest management team to eliminate the fleas in the area where the owls live.

-“We found all of the birds had some degree of flea infestation, with two adults suffering from severe anemia.” said Lauren Howard DVM, Associate Director of Veterinary Services, San Diego Zoo Safari Park.
-“We are not just treating the fleas but we are looking at what might be underlying causes of this infestation so we can get these birds back into the wild.”
+“We found that all of the birds had some degree of flea infestation, with two adults suffering from severe anemia,” said Lauren Howard, DVM, Associate Director of Veterinary Services, San Diego Zoo Safari Park.
+“We are not just treating the owls for fleas; we are also looking at what might be underlying causes of this infestation.”

-Although a couple of the owls were in critical condition when they arrived at the Safari Park, all responded well to treatment and were released back into the area they inhabit just a few weeks later.
+Although a couple of the owls were in critical condition when they arrived at the Safari Park, all the birds responded well to treatment and were released back into their homes just a few weeks later.